Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 even partially formed CstNodes will be present on the CST output and be marked using the `recoveredNode` boolean property.

-For example given this grammar and assuming the parser re-synced after a token mismatch at the "Where" token:
+For example, given this grammar and assuming the parser re-synced after a token mismatch at the "Where" token:

 ```javascript